 It is important to note that Cameron strives to produce white wines of moderate alcohol content.
 The Cameroni wines typically finish between 12.0 and 12.8% alcohol while the Chardonnays tend to range between 12.5 and 13.0% alcohol.

-Cameron sources 3 vineyards, all in the Dundee Hills.
+Cameron sources red grapes from 4 vineyards, two in the Dundee Hills, two in the Ribbon Ridge AVA.
 Each exhibits quite unique terroir and therefore, depending on your taste, preferences can vary significantly.
 All of the wines are fermented with the indigenous yeasts in open top tanks in which beautiful women immerse their nude bodies in the warm must to keep things exciting in the cellar.
 The resulting wines are aged for nearly 2 years in a mixture of French oak barrels varying from new to completely neutral and bottled without filtration.

 Abbey Ridge Pinot noir.
 Year after year Abbey Ridge produces some of the best Pinot noir in Oregon.
 It is not the richest or the ripest but it is clearly one of the most elegant sites in the state.
 Most vintages cast forth an initial fragrance of rose petals followed by lavender and rosemary (note that the Chardonnay from the same block has similar scents…terroir is real!).
 Abbey Ridge always starts subtly in the front of the mouth and builds to a crescendo on the far back of the palate.

 Clos Electrique Rouge.
-The estate vineyard consists of 10 different clones of Pinot noir on a mere 2 acres (less than 1 hectare) of land.
-The yields are always extremely small averaging between 0.5 and 1.5 tons per acre (that is less than 20 hl/hectar).
+The estate vineyard consists of at least 15 different clones of Pinot noir on a mere 2 acres (less than 1 hectare) of land.
+The yields are always very small averaging between 1 and 2 tons per acre (that is less than 25 hl/hectar).
 This wine is typically gnarly and intense, changing constantly in the glass and has fooled many wine-lovers into declaring it to be an old world wine.